holdex/whitepaper/README.md

 Elections shall be the primary mechanism to change the composition of the multisig, which controls all admin permissions in the protocol as well as all its funds.

 To directly participate in governance, `HLDX` holders vote-lock their governance tokens on a *voting escrow* contract.
 In other words, a vote-locking system will be implemented, where `HLDX` holders will receive a deterministic amount of `veHLDX` (*voting escrow HLDX*) by time-locking their tokens on the voting escrow contract.
 The more `HLDX` is locked, and the longer it is locked, the more `veHLDX` will be received. `HLDX` locked for 4 years will receive maximum `veHLDX`, which will be non-tradeable.
-A holders balance of `veHLDX` is subject to linear decay, whoever the lock can be extended at any time.
+A holder's balance of `veHLDX` is subject to linear decay, however, the lock can be extended at any time.

 Holders of `veHLDX` will receive three (3) utilities from the protocol:
 - *voting power*: one `veHLDX` will equal 1 vote.